dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 ## Motivation / Gap

 Motivation section is a quantify of motivation paragraph.

-Related data, figure and statistics.
+The key point is related **data**, **figure** and **statistics**.
+In the motivation section, usually we answer the following questions:

+* What is the problem we want to solve?
+* Why this problem is important?
+* Why current solution won't work for this problem?

 Note that motivation should be independent of our design.

 ## Challenges

-Related data, figure and statistics.
+In the Challenges section, we highlight the difficulties in solving the problem.
+It will be more convincing to include related **data**, **figure** and **statistics**.
+The key part in Challenges is:

+* Why this problem is difficult?

 ## Opportunities